-Agenda a nd Reports 1) Public Hearing Agenda 2) Staff Report - May 17, 2017 This report provides an overview of the project and the land use issues related to the review of this Rezoning Bylaw and Housing Agreement Bylaw.
-3) Bylaw 8236 which changes the land use designation of the subject site Residential Single-Family 7200 (RS3) to Comprehensive Development 102 (CD102) to enable a seventeen-unit townhouse project.
-4) Notice Addition al Information 5) Bylaw 8237 - Housing Agreement Bylaw to prevent future rental restrictions on the subject property.
-6) Land Use Official Community Plan Land Use Designation Map Lynnmour / Inter-River Local Plan Bylaw 7) Traffic and Parking • Inter-River Sub Area Transportation Study 8) Construction Management Plan • Creus Engineering (April 2016) 9) Design Guidelines for Ground-Oriented Housing DPA Lynnmour / Inter-River Area One Design Guidelines for Multiplexes and Townhouses
+Agenda and Reports 1) Public Hearing Agenda 2) Staff Report dated May 17, 2017.
+This report provides an overview of the project and the land use issues related to the review of this Rezoning Bylaw and Housing Agreement Bylaw.
+3) Bylaw 8225 which changes the land use designation of the subject site Residential Single- Family 7200 (RS3) to Comprehensive Development 101 (CD101) to enable an eight-unit townhouse project.
+4) Notice Additional I Information 5) Bylaw 8226 - Housing Agreement Bylaw to prevent future rental restrictions on the subject property.
+6) Land Use Official Community Plan Land Use Designation Map Lynnmour / Inter-River Local Plan Bylaw 7) Traffic and Parking Inter-River Sub Area Transportation Study 8) Construction Traffic Management Plan Prepared by Webster Engineering (dated Oct 6, 2016) 9) Design Guidelines for Ground-Oriented Housing DPA Lynnmour / Inter-River Area One Design Guidelines for Multiplexes and Townhouses

-10) Design Architectural Plans Material Board illustrating proposed building materials for the project Landscape Plans for the project Civil Key Plan 11) Excerpt from the Advisory Design Panel's minutes for February 9, 2017, recording the review by the Design Panel of the proposal.
-12) Tree Report Tree report for the trees and hedge on site and immediately adjacent to the site.
-13) Green Building and Energy Conservation Green Building Commitment Letter and Checklist This checklist illustrates how the applicant's team intends to meet or exceed the District's Green Building Policy and address the Development Permit for Energy and Water Conservation and Greenhouse Gas Emission Reduction 14) Flood Hazard Report North West Hydraulic Consultants dated received May 11, 2017 This report assesses the flood hazards the may affect the safe development and use of this property.
-Public Inp ut 15) Past Public Input Information Report on Public Information Meeting dated May 14, 2017 Public Information Meeting Summary Report 16) Public Input - Correspondence / submissions from the public since First Reading given May 29, 2017
+10) Design

+Architectural Plans for the project

+Material Board illustrating proposed building materials for the project

+Landscape Plans for the project

+Civil Key Plan

+11) Advisory Design Panel

+Excerpt of minutes for January 17, 2013, recording the review by the Design Panel

+of the proposal.

+12) Arborist Report

+Arborist report for the trees and hedge on site and immediately adjacent to the

+site

+13) Green Building and Energy Conservation

+13) This checklist illustrates how the applicant's team intends to meet or exceed the

+District's Green Building Policy and address the Development Permit for Energy

+and Water Conservation and Greenhouse Gas Emission Reduction.

+14) Flood Hazard Reports

+Flood Hazard Assessment by Northwest Hydraulic Consultants (dated

+December 5, 2012)

+Flood Hazard Level Review by GeoCan Engineering Inc. (updated December

+19, 2016)

+These reports assess the flood hazards that may affect the safe development

+and use of this property.

+15) Accessible Design Consideration

+13) Report explains basic design features to facilitate building access and useability for

+people of all ages and abilities.

+Public Input t

+16) Past Public Input

+- Information Report on Public Information Meeting dated January 4, 2017

+Public Information Meeting - Facilitator's Report (reporting on the public

+information meeting)

+17) Dublic Incut

+1/) Public input

+by Council on May 29, 2017

+by Council off May 23, 2017.

-AGENDA INFORMATION Regular Meeting Date: May 29 22H Workshop (open to public) Date:
+AGEND AINFORMATION 2 Regular Meeting Workshop (open to public) Date: May 29, 2017 Date: Dept. Manager